Why Is Antibody Validation Important?

 For an antibody to be a useful research tool it must bind as specifically as possible, meaning it binds the correct epitope and is clearly visible above any background.
 Non-specific binding or sub-optimal assays can mislead researchers with false positive results or create sufficient background noise as to mask the protein of interest.
 These experiences are not trivial and can be particularly painful when the trust in your research tools is dashed alongside the loss of what can be several months of hard work and valuable samples.

 Unfortunately it is very common when purchasing an antibody that validation data is not available and protocols for use in particular assays are limited.
-It falls to the researcher therefore to test any new antibody – first by assay optimization to minimize background, and then antibody validation to confirm on-target binding.
+It then falls to the researcher to test any new antibody – first by assay optimization to minimize background, and then antibody validation to confirm on-target binding.

 The ability of scientists to validate the specificity of antibodies has improved significantly in the last decade or so, as more robust controls have become available – first through RNAi based knockdown, and now through knockout cell lines generated using gene editing.